-Boston's signature attraction is a 2.5-mile line of red paint or brick laid out at the suggestion of a local journalist in 1958.
+Boston's signature attraction is a 2.5-mile line of red paint and brick laid out at the suggestion of a local journalist in 1958.
 Following the whole Freedom Trail can consume the better part of a day, but several options that concentrate on the downtown part of the walk take 2 hours or so.
-Your goal is to cover — at whatever pace suits you, as carefully or as casually as you like — the first two-thirds of the trail, from Boston Common through Faneuil Hall.
+Your goal is to cover—at whatever pace suits you and as carefully or as casually as you like—the first two-thirds of the trail, from Boston Common through Faneuil Hall.
 Start at the Boston Common Visitor Information Center with a pamphlet describing the self-guided tour or with the audio tour available from the Freedom Trail Foundation.
-If you prefer a guided tour, check the schedule of tours with National Park Service rangers, Boston By Foot, and the Freedom Trail Foundation.
+If you prefer a guided tour, check the schedule of tours from Boston By Foot and the Freedom Trail Foundation.

 2. Faneuil Hall Marketplace

 Faneuil Hall Marketplace offers a host of shopping options, many of which are outlets of national chains.
-You can give your wallet a workout before, after, or even (this can be our little secret) during your sightseeing.
+You can give your wallet a workout before, after, or even during your sightseeing.

 3. Quincy Market

-The main level of Faneuil Hall Marketplace's central building, Quincy Market, is a gigantic food court.
-You can eat at the marketplace, but I suggest crossing Atlantic Avenue and enjoying your snack or lunch with a glorious view.
+The main level of Faneuil Hall Marketplace's central building is a gigantic food court.
+If you grab something to eat, cross Atlantic Avenue to enjoy your lunch with a glorious view.
 Stake out a seat overlooking the marina next to Christopher Columbus Waterfront Park.
 If you'd rather eat indoors, head across the street to Union Oyster House.